 Uncover stunning scenery and wonderful wildlife at Loch Druidibeg, a Site of Special Scientific Interest (SSSI) on South Uist.

 Welcome to RSPB Scotland Loch Druidibeg, a community nature reserve formed in partnership with local crofters and the community estate.
-Loch Druidibeg is a Special Protection Area and Site of Special Scientific Interest.
-The reserve is made up of a freshwater loch surrounded by moorland, peat bogs and pockets of woodland, is a haven for wildlife throughout the year.
+It is a Special Protection Area and Site of Special Scientific Interest.
+The reserve is made up of a freshwater loch surrounded by moorland, peat bogs and pockets of woodland, and is a haven for wildlife throughout the year.

-There are two self-led nature trails: The Woodland Trail, The Lowland Moor Trail and The Upland Moor Trail.
-Information boards are positioned in the car park and along the reserve’s trails to reveal more about the mix of habitats and the species they support.
+There are three self-led nature trails: The Woodland Trail, The Lowland Moor Trail and The Upland Moor Trail.
+Information boards are positioned in the car park and along the trails to reveal more about the mix of habitats and the species they support.

 The reserve and car park are always open.
 Admission is free but donations to help us continue our work are welcome.